-However, the ability to release a med ball after applying as much power as possible into it makes it perfect for developing power.
-The size and shape of a med ball also allows more varied movement patterns than a barbell does.
+However, the ability to release a med ball after applying as much power as possible to it makes it perfect for developing power.
+The size and shape of a med ball also allow more varied movement patterns than a barbell does.

 So, which specific med ball exercises should athletes be incorporating into their training program?

 I’ve been a sports performance coach working with elite level athletes for 20 years and here are my 10 favorite medicine ball exercises for athletes.

 Cannonball Throws are probably my favorite of all the med ball exercises.
 The reason is this specific movement replicates the same triple extension that is trained by Olympic lifts and is arguably the most important movement pattern in all of sport.

 It’s the reason Cannonball Throws are one of my favorite Power Clean Alternatives.